williamgilpin/flowtrace_docs/flowtrace_imagej.md

-# flowtrace for Fiji and ImageJ
+# Flowtrace for ImageJ / Fiji

 Implementation of the flowtrace tool as a macro for Fiji / ImageJ.
 Please make sure that you are running the latest version of [Fiji](http://fiji.sc/Fiji) or [ImageJ](http://imagej.nih.gov/ij/).